I have a wealth of information on Big Squaw. There are a number of photos of her in several

 aligned with the front edge of the doors.|

-Note in the background a 7th Air Force B-24, and a squadron of Vought F4U-1 Corsairs, probably Marines.
+Note in the background a 7th Air Force B-24, and a squadron of Marine Corps Vought F4U-1 Corsairs.
 Saipan was a busy place!

 |Another shot of "Big Squaw" from the 7th Air Force's

-Other things one can surmise from this picture: The 19th's jeep was getting fixed, the scramble order wasn't all that urgent, and the cow just washed her hair.
+Other things one can surmise from this picture: The 19th's jeep was getting fixed, the scramble order wasn't all that urgent, and the bull just washed his hair.

 |A color photo of the 19th on the way from Saipan

 to Tinian (or on the way home).
-The plane in the forground is probably Big Squaw.
+The plane in the forground is possibly Big Squaw.
 The only doubt comes

 from the knowledge that the 19th occasionally had more than one plane with the same code letter,